hmrc/play-auditing/README.md

 ### Version 8.0.0

-Bumps http-verbs, which indicates whether payloads provided for auditing have been truncated or omitted.
+Bumps `http-verbs`, which indicates whether payloads provided for auditing have been truncated or omitted.
 This should not affect most clients, as long as a compatible library versions are used.
 It is generally expected that clients only depend on `bootstrap-play` which will transitively provide compatible versions.